edpe/gilded-rose-ruby/README.md

 Since the Item class could not be changed (it belongs to a grumpy goblin apparently), I decided to create a class for each type of object.
 Each object behaved differently over time in terms of the quality attribute, and the way that I grouped the tests seemed to be logical in terms of how responsibilities were divided up.
 I maintained the original Item class, with my new item classes inheriting attributes of quality, sell by date and name.

+I passed each test from my test suite one by one to ensure the correct behaviour was preserved.

 ### what was left to do